 The most common cancers diagnosed around the globe are lung, breast and colon.
 The good news about all of them is that, if caught early, they are easily treatable.
 In fact, about half of all cancers are actually preventable.

 “Cancer does not have to be inevitable, nor is it a death sentence.
-There are steps that you can take to reduce your risk factors for getting cancer in the first place,” says Joseph Haggerty, MD, medical director of Cancer Services at Shady Grove Adventist Hospital.
+There are steps that you can take to reduce your risk factors for getting cancer in the first place,” says Joseph Haggerty, MD, medical director of Cancer Services at Adventist HealthCare Shady Grove Medical Center.
 “Simply committing to improve your overall health will go a long way.”